arashsm79/OFMon/README.md

 littlefs, data, spiffs, , 0x1e0000,1.9M
 ```
 As you can see, two partitions are considered for OTA; Each time a new program is downloaded as a binary file, one of the OTA partitions is used.
 The otadata partition specifies which partition the bootloader should run from during boot.
-nvs partition is used for wifi and phy_init partition is used for physical layer and radio.
+nvs partition is used for wifi and phy_init partition is used for the physical layer and radio.
 Finally, the littlefs partition corresponds to the littlefs file system where data is stored. [[5]](#5)

 # Thingsboard platform
 Thingsboard is one of the most famous Internet of Things platforms that is completely open source and is used all over the world.
-Installation and commissioning of Thingsboard server was done through docker on a VM created in proxmox.
+Installation and commissioning of Thingsboard server were done through docker on a VM created in proxmox.
 Thingsboard can be used for:
 * Device management
 * Receive and store data that devices send
 * Process data from devices and perform various tasks based on that data, such as sending an email or running a piece of code.
-* Displaying data in different graphs
+* Displaying data on different graphs
 * Creating and launching firmware updates through OTA
 * Creating different user accounts with different access levels
 * And …